MochaRacc/MochaRacc/README.md

 - 12/06 is my day, birthday to be specific
 - I'm Australian, meaning that my world is 100% upside down 🙃
 - I've made bad and good financial decitions
+- I have a woman as my OC, people will complain, but it's alright
 ##
 ### Contact
 Twitter: [@HeyJKSN](https://www.twitter.com/HeyJKSN)